FatemehGholamzadeh/B.Sc-Project/README.md

 A multivariate time series is a time series which has more than one time-independent variable.
-Each variable depends on its past values and also on the past values of other variables [5].
+Each variable depends on its past values and also on the past values of other variables.
 Vector auto regression (VAR) model is a method for predicting such time series.

 Our dataset includes recorded amounts of pollutants like PSI (Pollutant Standards Index), CO, O3, NO2, SO2, PM10 (particulate matter with a diameter of 10 micrometers or less),